LoginRadius/engineering-portal/content/basic-query-operations-in-mongodb/index.md

 ```

 #### 6. $in Operator
-You can use the $in operator to retrieve the documents where a field’s value is equal to the any value in the specified array.
+You can use the $in operator to retrieve the documents where a field’s value is equal to any value in the specified array.
 ```
 >db.orders.find( { OrderItems.ItemName: { $in: ["journal","paper"] } } )
 ```